Gagniuc/PC-World/README.md

 ### Main interface

 After initialization, the reader entered the main PC World environment.
 The upper navigation bar provided direct access to the principal categories and sections, while the large central area changed according to the selected function.

-The June 2005 interface below shows the standard layout that had become established by this stage of development: the main category bar at the top, a large presentation area in the center, persistent sound controls, and the PC World identity panel in the lower-right part of the interface.
+For instance, the June 2005 interface below shows the standard layout that had become established by this stage of development: the main category bar at the top, a large presentation area in the center, persistent sound controls, and the PC World identity panel in the lower-right part of the interface.

 <div align="center">